How to Implement Sensitivity Training in the Workplace (For Your Employees)

 2. Prioritize Communication

 Create an environment that allows people to feel comfortable enough to air their concerns knowing they will be taken seriously.
+You’ll be surprised at what you can learn when you allow employees to be candid with each other.

 3. Provide Opportunities For Self-Reflection